 As you might suspect, influencers with mega audiences often charge more.
-Kim Kardashian, for example, who has 306 million followers on Instagram, charges $300,000-$500,000 for one endorsement.
-While her payscale is certainly on the high end, it does show a direct correlation between compensation and audience size.
+Kim Kardashian, for example, who has 306M followers on Instagram, charges $300,000-$500,000 for one endorsement.
+While her pay scale is certainly on the high end, it does show a direct correlation between compensation and audience size.

 Type of content

-If you find an influencer that really connects with your audience, you may want the influencer to work with your brand exclusively.
+If you find an influencer that connects with your audience, you may want the influencer to work with your brand exclusively.
 If that’s the case, an influencer must sign a non-compete agreement and receive compensation that makes up for potential lost income.

 How much do Facebook influencers charge?

 To get a better handle on how much a Facebook influencer charges, IZEA conducted a study.
-By analyzing the payments of more than $60 million influencer marketing campaigns across all channels, the IZEA State of Influencer Earnings™ 2022 provides an average cost by platform.
+By analyzing the payments of more than $60M in influencer marketing campaigns across all channels, The State of Influencer Earnings provides an average cost by platform.

-Average cost for a sponsored post on Facebook
+The average cost for a sponsored post on Facebook

-The chart below shows the average cost for a sponsored post on Facebook is $833.
-It’s the second most affordable option, behind Twitter.
-You’ll notice YouTube is the most costly channel for influencer marketing, with videos costing $4,491 on average.
+It has become the most affordable option behind an Instagram Photo.
+You’ll notice Twitch is the most costly channel for influencer marketing, with content costing $4,373 on average.

 When a brand commits to an influencer marketing campaign, it makes sense to get as much leverage out of the campaign as possible.
-As a result, more brands want influencers to create content for multiple sites.
+As a result, more and more brands want influencers to create content for multiple sites.

 Here’s a breakdown of platform combos:

 - Facebook and an Instagram Photo: $3,101

 - Facebook and an Instagram Story and an Instagram Photo: $3,737

-Average cost of a sponsored Facebook post by audience size
+The average cost of a sponsored Facebook post by audience size

 Audience size plays a role in campaign costs.
 To access audience sizes, influencers are broken into groups.
 The tiers are as follows:

 Nano-influencer: 1,000-9,999 followers

 Micro-influencer: 10,000-49,999 followers

 Mid-tier influencer: 50,000-199,999 followers

 Macro-influencer: 200,000-499,999 followers

 Mega-influencers: 500,000-999,999 followers

-In 2021, a nano-influencer charged right around $800.
-The next tier up, a micro-influencer, charged around $1,500, while mid-tier influencers charged about double, around $3,000.
-Macro-influencers charged about $5,000 and mega-influencers topped the chart at almost $7,000 per post.
+In 2022, a nano-influencer charged right around $1,105.
+The next tier up, a micro-influencer, charged around $1,674, while mid-tier influencers charged about $3,500.
+All of them charged more per post in 2022 than they did the previous year.